vlasovskikh/convoread/README.rst

 You can also list recent topics and send messages::

     > /ts
+    python:
         4393    3 pyquery - a jquery-like library for python
         4383    1 Fate of PySide
+    vim:
-       3012      Configuring Vim for Python
+        3012    1 Configuring Vim for Python
-     * 3716      Multiprocessing & Socket Duplication
+    mercurial:
-       2412      Extensions I just can live without
+        2412    1 Extensions I just can live without
+    emacs:
+    feedback:
     > /t 3012

     *** topic vim/3012: Configuring Vim for Python